-FIPS 140-2 validation is maintained so long as the same module is installed onto any GPC with a compatible 32 bit x86 code-compatible CPU, e.g. Intel® Xeon®, AMD Opteron®, etc. The following figure shows the GPC model Check Point Power-1 9070 (2 x Intel Xeon 5410 "Harpertown" 2.33GHz 1333MHz FSB) used for testing.
+FIPS 140-2 validation is maintained so long as the same module is installed onto any GPC with a compatible 32 bit x86 code-compatible CPU.
+The following figure shows the GPC model Check Point Power-1 9070 (2 x Intel Xeon 5410 "Harpertown" 2.33GHz 1333MHz FSB) used for testing.

-Logically, the cryptographic boundary is composed of the Secure Platform Operating System integrated with the Check Point VSX software.
-Physically, the cryptographic boundary of the module is the PC case, which physically encloses the complete set of hardware and software.
+Logically, the cryptographic boundary is composed of the Secure Platform Operating System integrated with the Security Gateway firmware.
+Physically, the cryptographic boundary of the module is the PC case, which physically encloses the complete set of hardware and firmware.
 The physical ports, logical interfaces, and FIPS logical interfaces are described in Table 2.